 Les mer

-The yearbook offers an international, interdisciplinary, innovative platform for scholarly research in the field of contextual Biblical interpretation.
-Embracing contextuality as a catalyst for interpretation, the Yearbook is dedicated to fostering interpretations of Biblical texts.
+The Yearbook provides an international, interdisciplinary platform for scholarly research in contextual Biblical interpretation.
+It emphasizes contextuality as a key driver for fostering innovative interpretations of Biblical texts.

 Les mer